Welcome to St. Augustine Catholic Church

 • 7:00 pm Every 3rd Wednesday led by the Youth and Young Adults

-• Saturdays at 3:30pm
+• Saturdays at 3:30 pm to 4:00 pm

 • By Appointment - Please call (650) 878-2282

-Communal Baptisms (None during Lent)
+Communal Baptisms (none during Lent)

 • 2nd and 4th Saturday at 12 noon